Griswolds go to Walt Disney World

 You can read and see our road trip to Walt Disney World on the Disney Parks Blog!
 Steve, Lisa, Amber and Brooke Griswold, from Pixie Vacations, traveled to Walt Disney World Resort in the Griswold Family Truckster.

 I am sure you want to know how our Truckster came to life.
 We took many photos along the way and have created a Griswold Family Truckster Photo Album here.
-Also be sure to enter our Road Trip to Walt Disney World Sweepstakes for a chance to Win a Walt Disney World Vacation with your friends or family.

 Steve & Lisa Griswold

 The Griswold Family Truckster in the Vacation movie